mathaim/PyBer_Analysis/README.md

 ![Summary](analysis/Summary_by_citytype.PNG)

 ### Total Rides
 There are 5 times the rides in suburban areas as there are in rural areas.
-There are 13 times the rides in ruban areas as there are in rural areas.
+There are 13 times the rides in urban areas as there are in rural areas.
 This means PyBer has a much stronger presence in urban areas.
 ### Total Drivers
 There are roughly 6 times the drivers in suburban areas as there are in rural areas.
 There are roughly 30 times more drivers in urban areas as there are in rural areas.